NOAA-OWP/LGAR-C/README.md

 **Example description:** The example provided here simulates infiltration and surface runoff for the period `2016-10-01 to 2017-08-09` using the data from a field site located in Phillipsburg, Oklahoma.

+**Note:** LASAM has its unit test as well.
+It is recommend to build and run the unittest before running other examples.
+More instructions are provided [here](https://github.com/NOAA-OWP/LGAR-C/tree/master/test).

 ### LASAM standalone example
 #### Build
  - git clone https://github.com/NOAA-OWP/LGAR-C